gidmp/workout-tracker/README.md

 # workout-tracker
-manage and keep traack your workout routine
+manage and keep track your workout routine